patrickpr/trapdirector/docs/01-install.md

 Edit the /etc/snmp/snmptrapd file and add :

 ```
-traphandle default /opt/rh/rh-php71/root/usr/bin/php /usr/share/icingaweb2/modules/trapdirector/bin/trap_in.php
+traphandle default /usr/bin/php /usr/share/icingaweb2/modules/trapdirector/bin/trap_in.php
 ```

-Note : on bottom of configuration page, you will have the php and module directories adapted to your system.
+Note : on bottom of trapdirector configuration page, you will have the php and module directories adapted to your system.
 If it shows 'php-fpm' instead of php, you are using php-fpm and need to replace /sbin/php-fpm with something like bin/php .

 In any case, it must be the php binary of php version > 7.
 You can check version on command line doing `php -v`